department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/forms-library-docs-research-2020/research-plan-script.md

 5. Pilot: Please indicate a date before your sessions begin for piloting your research.
 Which member of the design team will you pilot your research with?

    1. We will pilot the research with a front-end developer from a VFS team.
-Date, time, and person TBD and this document will be updated to reflect that once we have confirmation.
+The pilot will take place with participant RG on 6/4 at 1 pm.

 ## Team Roles